 Redeeming invasive plants through paper making, repurposing and art.

-Albert Pantone, a fiber artist who loves to make paper, makes use of the most infuriating and invasive plant in the Northeast-Japanese knotweed.
+Albert Pantone, a fiber artist, uses the most infuriating and invasive plant in the Northeast, Japanese knotweed.

-Albert teaches paper making glasses.
 He shows his students how to identify the plant, harvest, cook down, and beat the fibers to a pulp.
-Finally, students make paper form the processed knotweed.
+Finally, students make paper from the processed knotweed pulp.
 Albert’s classes are for all ages.

-Japanese Knotweed, Polygonum cuspidatum,was introduced in the United States as an Asian landscape ornamental.
-It thrives in sunny, moist areas such as riverbanks, but has quickly adapted to roadsides, lawns, and recently demolished home sites.
+Japanese Knotweed, Polygonum cuspidatum, was introduced in the United States as an Asian landscape ornamental.
+It thrives in sunny, moist areas such as riverbanks but has quickly adapted to roadsides, vacant lots, brownfield sites, and public spaces.
 This non-native invasive has taken a stronghold over many regions of the United States and other countries.
-It requires consistent action to counteract its spreading rhizomes.
 If left unattended, Japanese knotweed will continue to outcompete native plant species, completely altering our local ecosystems.

 Back to top